jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

     AssertionError: Lists differ: [0, 1, 2, 3, 4] != [0, 1, 2, 3]

-* I undo the change then import the random_ :ref:`module<ModuleNotFoundError>` to add randomness to the test
+* I undo the change then import the random_ :ref:`module<ModuleNotFoundError>` to add randomness to the test.
+I need a better solution

   .. code-block:: python
     :emphasize-lines: 1